The Politics of Large Numbers: Synopsis

 United States affect the establishment and evolution of the nationals statistical offices in these countries.
-The author discusses in depth how the activity of cathegorization, allocating individuals to classes, provide the encoding necessary for the realization of statistical constructs, following Durkheim's motto to 'treat social facts as things', thus creating new entities as poverty or unemployment.
+The author discusses in depth how the activity of categorization, allocating individuals to classes, provide the encoding necessary for the realization of statistical constructs, following Durkheim's motto to 'treat social facts as things', thus creating new entities as poverty or unemployment.
 This project that Desrosières names 'objectification' is also offered by the author as a way to reconcile objective and subjective visions of probabilities, a dichotomy he retraces to the fourteenth-century confrontation between realists and nominalists.